Joao-Salero/Data-Science-Projects/README.md

  Hi!
 Welcome to my repository!

- My name is João, Brazilian (living in Dublin/Ireland), 33-years-old.
+ I'm João Salero, Brazilian (living in Dublin/Ireland), 33-years-old.
 [My LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-s-37aa011a8/)

- My idea my idea when creating this repository is collaborating with the Machine Learning community and, in addition, to demonstrating my level of knowledge and my evolution in Machine Learning.
+ My idea when creating this repository is collaborating with the Machine Learning community and, in addition, to demonstrating my level of knowledge and my evolution in Machine Learning.

  Some of projects are focused on Data Science and others are focused on Deep Learning.
 All exercises are below, divided by theme and language ([R](https://www.r-project.org/) and [Python](https://www.python.org/)).